 The typical Social Security disability application takes two to three years.
 If you are able to plan ahead, be creative, and reach out for help, there are many ways to help make it through.

-🌷 The best and simplest way to survive financially is to get approved as quickly as possible and not have to spend years appealing.
+🌷 The best and simplest way to survive financially is to get approved when you first apply, and not have to spend years appealing and going to hearings.
 Steps you can take to improve your chances to Get Approved During Initial Application.

-🌷 After initial application, some states have a step called “reconsideration.”
-If you get approved during reconsideration, you won’t have to wait for a hearing.
-Steps you can take to improve your chances to Get Approved During Reconsideration.
+🌷 After initial application, there is a quick appeal steps call reconsideration.
+Steps you can take to improve your chances to Get Approved During Reconsideration

 🌷 If you have a mental health diagnosis and you are currently homeless or at risk for becoming homeless, contact The Amazing SOAR Program to see if they are in your area.
 They can help get disability applications approved very quickly.

 🌷 In some circumstances, it may be possible to speed up the decision making process, or to get a quicker hearing date.
 This doesn’t improve your chances any of getting approved, but it does make the process faster!